 80-G-178320.
-Cavite Navy Yard, Philippines, with Sangley Point in the left distance, October 27, 1941.
+Cavite Navy Yard, Philippines, with Sangley Point in the left distance, 27 October 1941.
 The larger ship docked at the Navy Yard (near right edge of image) is USS Canopus (AS-9).
 Canopus would be scuttled off of Bataan in 1942.
 USS Langley (AV-3, formerly CV-1), which supported neutrality air patrols, is tied up at Sangley Point (upper left center).
 She would be scuttled after receiving extensive damage from a Japanese bombing attack in 1942.
 Official U.S. Navy photograph, now in the collections of the National Archives.
 Click image to download.

-Attack on the Philippines, December 8, 1941
+Attack on the Philippines, 8 December 1941

-On December 8, 1941, as prelude to multiple amphibious landings in the Philippines, the Japanese launched air attacks on U.S. and Filipino bases.
-Cavite Navy Yard, primary base of the U.S. Asiatic Fleet, was first bombed on December 10 and had been largely destroyed by the time of the evacuation of Manila on December 25.
+On 8 December 1941, as prelude to multiple amphibious landings in the Philippines, the Japanese launched air attacks on U.S. and Filipino bases.
+Cavite Navy Yard, primary base of the U.S. Asiatic Fleet, was first bombed on 10 December and had been largely destroyed by the time of the evacuation of Manila on 25 December.

 SC 130991.
 Fires at Cavite Navy Yard, Philippines, resulting from the December 10, 1941, Japanese air raid.
 Photograph from the Army Signal Corps Collection in the U.S. National Archives.
 Click image to download.

-Attacks on Guam and Wake, December 8, 1941
+Attacks on Guam and Wake, 8 December 1941

 80-G-411160.
 Wake Island.
-Aerial photograph taken from a PBY patrol plane on May 25, 1941, looking west along the northern side of Wake, with Peale Island in the center and right middle distance and Wilkes Island in the left distance.
+Aerial photograph taken from a PBY patrol plane on 25 May 1941, looking west along the northern side of Wake, with Peale Island in the center and right middle distance, and Wilkes Island in the left distance.
 Official U.S. Navy photograph, now in the collections of the National Archives.
 Click image to download.

 Wake Island, a solitary atoll in the central Pacific, was being developed as a U.S. Navy air station and submarine base at the time of the Pearl Harbor attack.
 It was also a Pan-American Airlines refueling stop for its “China Clipper” service.
 Wake was garrisoned by the Fleet Marine Force’s 1st Defense Battalion.
 Also on hand were officers and sailors of the naval air station detachment, five U.S. Army Signal Corps personnel, and just over 1,200 Pan-American employees and construction contractors.
-For air defense, a Marine Corps fighter squadron, VMF-211, was belatedly provided on December 4, 1941.
+For air defense, a Marine Corps fighter squadron, VMF-211, was belatedly provided on 4 December 1941.

 80-G-179006.
-Wrecked Grumman F4F-3 Wildcat fighters of Marine Fighting Squadron 211 (VMF-211), photographed by the Wake airstrip sometime after the Japanese captured the island on December 23, 1941.
+Wrecked Grumman F4F-3 Wildcat fighters of Marine Fighting Squadron 211 (VMF-211), photographed by the Wake airstrip sometime after the Japanese captured the island on 23 December 1941.
 Official U.S. Navy Photograph, now in the collections of the National Archives.
 Click image to download.

-(digitized in Navy Department Library Online Reading Room)
+Navy Department Communiques, December 1941 (digitized in Navy Department Library Online Reading Room)